espressif/esp-rainmaker-admin-cli/README.md

                         Name of the group to which node are to be added after successful registration --type <nodetype>     Node type
   --model <nodemodel>   Node model
+  --parent_groupname <parent_groupname>
+                        Name of the parent group to which this newly created group will be a child group
+  --subtype <nodesubtype> Node SubType
 ```

 For the example in device certificate generation section the node_certs_file file would be `test/2020-11-29/Mfg-00001/common/node_certs.csv`.